Breast EnlargementSkip to the navigation

 To position the implant, the surgeon makes a cut (incision) in the bottom crease of the breast, in the armpit, or along the lower edge of the areola.
 (The areola is the colored area around the nipple).
 The surgeon carefully adjusts the implant to the correct shape and position.
 Then the incision is closed with stitches.

 The implant may be placed under the breast tissue or under the chest muscle beneath the breast.
 Some doctors think that putting the implant under the chest muscle lowers the risk for a problem called capsular contracture (hardening of tissue around the implant).
 This placement may also interfere less with mammography .

-A breast lift (mastopexy) may be done at the same time as the breast enlargement.
-A breast lift can raise sagging or drooping breasts and elevate the nipple and areola.
-To lift the breasts, excess skin from the bottom of the breast and the area around the areola is removed.
-The remaining skin is then brought together, which tightens and raises the breast.
+A breast lift may be done at the same time as a breast enlargement.
+This surgery can raise sagging breasts as well as the nipple and areola.
+For a breast lift, the surgeon removes excess skin from the bottom of the breast and around the areola.
+The remaining skin is then brought together.
+This tightens and raises the breast.

 What To Expect After Surgery

 You will have gauze over the incisions.
 Your breasts will be wrapped in an elastic bandage or supported by a special bra.
 The stitches may be removed in 7 to 10 days.